 L U G A N V I L L E – V A N U A T U

 This dive site was named Million Dollar Point for a reason.
-After WWII the U.S. Armed Forces attempted to sell millions of dollars worth of jeeps, bulldozers, trucks, fork lifts, tractors, unopened boxes of clothing and cases of Coca-Cola, etc. to anyone who wanted them.
-Since nobody wanted to buy them, the military bulldozed everything into the ocean to spite those who would not buy.
-This act left behind a graveyard of junk from WWII.
+After WWII, the U.S. Armed Forces attempted to sell millions of dollars worth of jeeps, bulldozers, trucks, fork lifts, tractors, unopened boxes of clothing, and cases of Coca-Cola, etc. to anyone who wanted them.
+Since nobody wanted to buy these things, the military bulldozed everything into the ocean out of spite, leaving behind an underwater graveyard of junk.

-Old tugboat at the bottom of the bay.
-The first man made thing I approached on this dive.
+This old tugboat at the bottom of the bay is the first man-made thing I approached on this dive.